The best 6 garden hoses in 2026, as tested and reviewed by our experts

 There are also a number of types of hose to choose from :

-- Hoses with reels.
-A hose reel plus storage, this is either a hose plus a cylindrical spindle or case and can be either free-standing or mounted on a wall.
-The hose is retracted at the pull of the hose or wound by hand with a handle.
+- Hoses with reels: a hose reel that combines storage, typically featuring a cylindrical spindle or case, and can be either free-standing or mounted on a wall.
+The hose is retracted at the pull of the hose or wound by hand with a handle

 In general, hosepipes are constructed with layers of vinyl, polyurethane and rubber, often reinforced with nylon or metal mesh.
-Expandable hoses come with a tough woven fabric outer layer that allows them to expand and contract.
-On the whole, cheaper hoses have less layers, which affects their strength and durability over time.
+Expandable hoses feature a tough, woven fabric outer layer that allows them to expand and contract.
+On the whole, cheaper hoses have fewer layers, which affects their strength and durability over time.
 Rubber hoses kink easily and can even get in a tangle, whereas expandable hoses, with their fabric outer layers, are designed to be anti-kink and anti-knot.

-Best bare hoses, expandable hoses and hose reels at a glance
+Best Buy bare hoses, expandable hoses and hose reels at a glance

 Jump to: